The nice thing about dreaming is that you can just keep falling without worrying about hitting the ground. Unfortunately this is not a dream.

 - Ominous Mundanity: Robots that stand up to the Corkscrew Gang are given The Treatment.

 - Paper-Thin Disguise: There's a shopkeeper in the second episode that refuse to sell the player character anything until he makes a disguise out of an actual paper bag.
+Clove also uses one to get multiple attempts at a lottery in Door 3.

-- Police are Useless: In Door 2, the police are too busy beating the world record for most streets closed to help you with a kidnapping case.
+- Police Are Useless: In Door 2, the police are too busy beating the world record for most streets closed to help you with a kidnapping case.

 - Robot Republic: The robots have created their own city in order to get away from the humans.

 - Running Gag: In the first game you can draw something different on every picture in the house.
 In the second game if you try to combine the pencil and Aert's picture, the narration notes that you have to resist the urge to draw all over it.
+The third door has different ads that can be drawn on.

 - Shout-Out: The first episode opens with the player falling in a way reminiscent of the first Myst game.